scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 Now the desired probability is expressed in terms of three quantities that we can compute:

 - :math:`P(B|p,D)`: This term is proportional to the frequentist likelihood we used above.
-In words: given a marker placement :math:`p` and the fact that Alice's 5 wins to Bob's 3, what is the probability that Bob will go on to six wins?
+In words: given a marker placement :math:`p` and Alice's 5 wins to Bob's 3, what is the probability that Bob will go on to six wins?
 Bob needs three wins in a row, i.e. :math:`P(B|p,D) = (1 - p) ^ 3`.
 - :math:`P(D|p)`: this is another easy-to-compute term.
 In words: given a probability :math:`p`, what is the likelihood of exactly 5 positive outcomes out of eight trials?
 The answer comes from the Binomial distribution: :math:`P(D|p) \propto p^5 (1-p)^3`
 - :math:`P(p)`: this is our prior on the probability :math:`p`.
 By the problem definition, we can assume that :math:`p` is evenly drawn between 0 and 1.
 That is, :math:`P(p) \propto 1` for :math:`0 \le p \le 1`.